egeldenhuys/cos212/docusaurus/docs/installing-linux.md

 title: Installing Linux
 ---

-This guide will walk you through installing Fedora 29 and setting up a development envrionment for Java.
+This guide will walk you through installing Fedora 29 and setting up a development environment. for Java.

 While you can use Windows/Mac, all guides and resources will be aimed at Fedora/Linux.